helenajr/useful-resources/README.md

 ### Using Git/Github
 * [Happy git with R](https://happygitwithr.com/) - how to get started with git and connect it to RStudio/Posit
 * [Big Book of Git](https://department-for-transport.github.io/big_book_of_git/) - Manual from the department for transport
-* [firstcontributions](https://github.com/firstcontributions/first-contributions) - how to contribute to someone else's repo

 ### General R
 * [R 4 Data Science 2e](https://r4ds.hadley.nz/) - the tidyverse bible, very accessible